xl0/lovely-docs/doc_db/sveltejs_sveltekit/getting_started/fulltext.md

 ## Pages

-### creating-a-project
+### creating_a_project
-Initialize project with `npx sv create my-app`, run `npm run dev` on localhost:5173; pages are Svelte components in src/routes with server-side rendering then client-side takeover; VS Code + Svelte extension recommended.
+Initialize SvelteKit projects with `npx sv create`, organize pages as Svelte components in `src/routes` with server-side rendering, use VS Code + Svelte extension.

-## Creating a Project
+## Quick Start

-Start a new SvelteKit app with:
+Create a new SvelteKit project:

 ```sh
 npx sv create my-app
 cd my-app
 npm run dev
 ```

 The CLI scaffolds a new project and optionally sets up TypeScript and other tooling.
-See CLI docs for options and integrations page for additional tooling setup.

-`npm run dev` starts the development server on localhost:5173 (install dependencies first if not done during creation).
+Development server runs on localhost:5173.

-### Core Concepts
+## Core Concepts

 - Each page is a Svelte component
-- Create pages by adding files to `src/routes` directory
+- Pages are created by adding files to `src/routes` directory
-- Pages are server-rendered on first visit for speed, then client-side app takes over
+- Pages are server-rendered on first visit for performance, then client-side app takes over

-### Editor Setup
+## Editor Setup

 Recommended: Visual Studio Code with the Svelte extension.
-Other editors also supported via sveltesociety.dev resources.
+Other editors are also supported via the Svelte Society editor support collection.

 ### project_types
-SvelteKit deployment options: SSR+CSR (default), SSG (adapter-static/ISR), SPA, MPA, separate backend, serverless (adapter-auto/vercel/netlify/cloudflare), node, containers, libraries, PWA, mobile (Tauri/Capacitor), desktop (Tauri/Wails/Electron), browser extensions, embedded devices; use bundleStrategy: 'single' for limited connections.

-SvelteKit supports multiple rendering and deployment configurations:
+SvelteKit supports multiple rendering modes (SSR/CSR hybrid default, SSG, SPA, MPA) and deployment targets (serverless, own server, containers, mobile/desktop apps, browser extensions, embedded devices) via configurable adapters.

+## Default rendering

-**Default rendering**: Server-side rendering (SSR) for initial page load (improves SEO and perceived performance), then client-side rendering (CSR) for subsequent pages (faster navigation, no flash).
-Called transitional apps.
+SvelteKit uses hybrid rendering by default: server-side rendering (SSR) for the initial page load (improves SEO and perceived performance), then client-side rendering (CSR) for subsequent pages (faster navigation without re-rendering common components).
+This approach is called transitional apps.

+## Static site generation

-**Static site generation (SSG)**: Use `adapter-static` to fully prerender your site.
-Can prerender only some pages with the prerender option and use a different adapter for dynamic rendering of others.
-For very large sites, use Incremental Static Regeneration (ISR) with `adapter-vercel` to avoid long build times.
+Use `adapter-static` to fully prerender your site as a static site generator (SSG).
+Alternatively, use the `prerender` page option to prerender only specific pages while dynamically server-rendering others with a different adapter.
+For very large statically generated sites, use `adapter-vercel` with Incremental Static Regeneration (ISR) to avoid long build times.
+SvelteKit allows mixing different rendering types on different pages.

-**Single-page app (SPA)**: Exclusively use client-side rendering.
-Can write backend in SvelteKit or another language.
-Skip server file documentation if using no backend or separate backend.
+## Single-page app

+Build SPAs with SvelteKit using exclusive client-side rendering (CSR).
+Write your backend in SvelteKit or another language/framework.
+If using a separate backend, ignore `server` files in the docs.

+## Multi-page app

+SvelteKit isn't typically used for traditional MPAs, but you can:
-**Multi-page app (MPA)**: Not typical for SvelteKit, but can remove JavaScript with `csr = false` to render subsequent links on server, or use `data-sveltekit-reload` for specific links.
+- Remove all JavaScript on a page with `csr = false` to render subsequent links on the server
+- Use `data-sveltekit-reload` to render specific links on the server

+## Separate backend

-**Separate backend**: Deploy SvelteKit frontend separately from backend (Go, Java, PHP, Ruby, Rust, C#, etc.) using `adapter-node` or serverless adapters.
-Can also deploy as SPA served by backend (worse SEO/performance).
-Skip server file documentation.
+Deploy your SvelteKit frontend separately from a backend written in Go, Java, PHP, Ruby, Rust, or C#.
+Recommended approach: use `adapter-node` or a serverless adapter.
+Alternative: deploy as an SPA served by your backend server (but has worse SEO and performance).
+Ignore `server` files in the docs.
+Reference the FAQ for making calls to a separate backend.

+## Serverless app

-**Serverless app**: Use `adapter-auto` (zero config), `adapter-vercel`, `adapter-netlify`, or `adapter-cloudflare`.
-Some adapters offer edge option for edge rendering and improved latency.
+Use `adapter-auto` for zero-config deployment to supported platforms, or use platform-specific adapters: `adapter-vercel`, `adapter-netlify`, `adapter-cloudflare`.
+Community adapters support almost any serverless environment.
+Some adapters offer an `edge` option for edge rendering to improve latency.

-**Own server/VPS**: Use `adapter-node`.

-**Container**: Use `adapter-node` with Docker or LXC.

-**Library**: Use `@sveltejs/package` add-on with `sv create` library option.

-**Offline/PWA**: Full service worker support.
+## Your own server

+Deploy to your own server or VPS using `adapter-node`.

+## Container

+Run SvelteKit apps in containers (Docker, LXC) using `adapter-node`.

+## Library

+Create a library for other Svelte apps using the `@sveltejs/package` add-on by choosing the library option when running `sv create`.

+## Offline app

+SvelteKit has full service worker support for building offline apps and progressive web apps (PWAs).

+## Mobile app

-**Mobile app**: Convert SPA to mobile app with Tauri or Capacitor.
-Use `bundleStrategy: 'single'` to limit concurrent requests (e.g., Capacitor uses HTTP/1).
+Turn a SvelteKit SPA into a mobile app with Tauri or Capacitor.
+Mobile features (camera, geolocation, push notifications) available via plugins.
+These platforms start a local web server and serve your app like a static host on your phone.
+Use `bundleStrategy: 'single'` to limit concurrent requests (e.g., Capacitor's HTTP/1 local server limits concurrent connections).

+## Desktop app

-**Desktop app**: Convert SPA to desktop app with Tauri, Wails, or Electron.
+Turn a SvelteKit SPA into a desktop app with Tauri, Wails, or Electron.

+## Browser extension

-**Browser extension**: Use `adapter-static` or community adapters for browser extensions.
+Build browser extensions using `adapter-static` or community adapters tailored for browser extensions.

+## Embedded device

-**Embedded device**: Use `bundleStrategy: 'single'` to reduce concurrent requests on low-power devices with limited connections.
+Svelte's efficient rendering runs on low-power devices.
+Microcontrollers and TVs may limit concurrent connections.
+Use `bundleStrategy: 'single'` to reduce concurrent requests.

 ### project_structure
-Standard SvelteKit directory layout: src/{lib,params,routes,app.html,error.html,hooks.{client,server}.js,service-worker.js,instrumentation.server.js}, static/, tests/, plus config files (package.json, svelte.config.js, tsconfig.json, vite.config.js); .svelte-kit/ auto-generated.
+Standard directory layout: src/ (lib/, server/, params/, routes/, app.html, error.html, hooks, service-worker, tracing), static/, tests/, config files (package.json with ES modules, svelte.config.js, tsconfig.json, vite.config.js)

-## Directory Structure
+## Directory structure

 A typical SvelteKit project has this layout: